Author Archives: Allen Stalvey

 Category:Leadership

 True leaders work to create a climate where information sharing and discussion are welcome, where there are no “taboo” topics, and where team members are welcome to express dissent in a professional manner.
+True leaders foster a climate where people with diverse perspectives, interests, and experience can influence decisions, and they do so because they

 • 0